ekrich/accelerate-lapacke/README.md

-Since MacOS 13.3 Ventura, Apple's Accelerate framework comes with a new [BLAS/LAPACK interface][accelerate-docs] compatible with [Reference LAPACK v3.9.1][lapack-v3.9.1].
+Since MacOS 13.3 Ventura, Apple's Accelerate framework comes with a new [BLAS/LAPACK interface][accelerate-docs] compatible with [Reference LAPACK v3.9.1][lapack-v3.9.1] in addition to the quite outdated [Reference LAPACK v3.2.1][lapack-v3.2.1].
 It also provides an ILP64 interface.
 On Apple Silicon M-processors, it utilises the [proprietary AMX co-processor][apple-amx], which makes it especially interesting.
 Unfortunately, it comes without the LAPACKE C-interface library.